gplepage/lsqfit/doc/html/_sources/lsqfit.rst.txt

 This says that ``data['d3']``, for example, should be fit with  function ``p['a'] + p['s3'] * np.array([1,2,3,4])`` where ``p`` is  a dictionary of fit parameters.
-The models here all share the same intercept, but have different slopes.
 Assume that we know *a priori* that the intercept and slopes are all order one::

    prior = gv.gvar(dict(a='0(1)', s1='0(1)', s2='0(1)', s3='0(1)', s4='0(1)'))